cardan22/bjorkhem/MARKETING.md

 **Testing Keywords for volume and competition**

 I used [Wordtracker](https://www.wordtracker.com/) to see how important and authoritative certain words are.
 I checked as many as I could for free.
+If it were a real online store, more effort would be dedicated to researching and optimizing keywords.

 ## Research of similar businesses

-I found inspiration for Björkhem by exploring websites like [Country Interior](https://www.countryinterior.com/) and [Ängshem Inredning](https://www.angsheminrederi.se/).
+I found inspiration for Björkhem by exploring websites like [Country Interior](https://www.countryinterior.com/) and [Ängshem Inrederi](https://www.angsheminrederi.se/).
 These platforms offered valuable insights, helping me refine Björkhem's unique identity and strategy.

 # SEO Improvements

 **Meta tags**
 Implemented meta tags in the head section of base.html for improved SEO, including `<meta name="description"...` and `<meta name="keywords"...` tags.

+**Incorporated Keywords for Optimization**
+Implemented key terms within product descriptions and image alt texts to enhance search visibility and improve user experience.
+This strategic integration aligns content with relevant searches, ensuring our products are easily discoverable.

 **Creating a Sitemap**
 Generated a `sitemap.xml` file using XML Sitemaps to enhance site navigation for search engines and accelerate content discovery.